 Republican presidential candidate Michele Bachmann is pretty sure waterboarding isn't torture -- but she says it would be "absurd" to find out for herself.

-During a recent CBS/National Journal debate, the candidate enthusiastically said she
+During a recent CBS/National Journal debate, the candidate enthusiastically said she supported the interrogation technique.

 "It was very effective," she claimed.
 "It gained information for our country."